officelearn/azure-docs.sv-se/articles/iot-edge/production-checklist.md

 ---
-title: Förbereda enheter och distributioner för produktion – Azure IoT Edge | Microsoft Docs
+title: Prepare devices and deployments for production - Azure IoT Edge | Microsoft Docs
-description: Lär dig hur du tar din Azure IoT Edge-lösning från utveckling till produktion, inklusive hur du konfigurerar dina enheter med lämpliga certifikat och gör en distributions plan för framtida kod uppdateringar.
+description: Learn how to take your Azure IoT Edge solution from development to production, including setting up your devices with the appropriate certificates and making a deployment plan for future code updates.
 author: kgremban
 manager: philmea
 ms.author: kgremban